douyalala/ETEM/README.md

         [bug id], [buggy compiler version], [passing configuration], [failing configuration], [bug type], [install type]
         ```
         - For buggy compiler version, it is a github hashcode for llvm bugs, or a svn reversion number for gcc bugs.
         - For bug types, we only distinguish whether it was a crash bug (checkIsPass_zeroandcrush), all other categories are just hints to the user.

     - Each bug contains:
         - benchmark/[gcc/llvm]bugs/[bug id]/fail.c: The failing test.
         - benchmark/[gcc/llvm]bugs/[bug id]/locations: Buggy locations

+    - The GCC part is the same as prior compiler bug isolation work (such as RecBi[https://github.com/haoyang9804/RecBi])
+    - The LLVM part is newly collected by our work from LLVM's GitHub Issue page.
     - If you want to isolated your own bugs, just add a line in [gcc/llvm]bugs_all.txt and create benchmark/[gcc/llvm]bugs/[your bug id]/, fill in your failing test fail.c

 - ./experimental_result: Experimental results.
 Within ./experimental_result/[ETEM, ODFL, RecBi, DiWi]/.../[gccbugs, llvmbugs], the results of [ETEM, ODFL, RecBi, DiWi] on [gcc, llvm] datasets are stored.